Paes's 30-year Davis Cup dream ends as Ecuador, Italy enjoy empty feeling - France 24

 Elsewhere, Kazakhstan defeated the Netherlands when Alexander Bublik saw off Robin Haase 7-6 (7/4), 6-1 while Germany sealed a 4-1 win over Belarus with Jan-Lennard Struff winning his second rubber of the weekend, seeing off Egor Gerasimov 6-3, 6-2.

-Austria, playing without world number three Dominic Thiem, defeated Uruguay when Dennis Novak maintained his 100-percent record with a 2-6, 6-3, 6-4 win over veteran Pablo Cuevas.
+Austria, playing without world number three Dominic Thiem, defeated Uruguay 3-1 when Dennis Novak beat veteran Pablo Cuevas 2-6, 6-3, 6-4.

-Mikael Ymer also claimed a second win, battling past Alejandro Tabilo 6-3, 5-7, 6-3 as Sweden edged out Chile.

-Marton Fucsovics fought back in the deciding rubber to beat Ruben Bemelmans 6-7 (7/9), 6-4, 6-2 and give Hungary a 3-2 win against Belgium.
+Sweden also emerged as 3-1 winners over Chile, while Czech Republic beat Slovakia 3-1 and Hungary edged Belgium 3-2.

 © 2020 AFP